Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects

 \ind It is a standard result that the appropriately scaled leading eigenvalues of the adjacency matrix of a network are continuous in the cut topology in the sense that $\frac{1}{n}\lambda_k(G_n) \to \lambda_k(W)$ when $G_n \to W$ in the cut topology (and $\lambda_k$ is the $k$th largest $L^2$ eigenvalue of $W$) \cite[Theorem 11.53]{Lov12}.

 \ind Just as for the triangle density errors we measured in Figure \ref{fig::trianglePlot}, Figure \ref{fig::2ndeig} suggests that the error in the (scaled) second eigenvalue increases monotonically to a deterministic limit for large $n$.
-We likewise generated the same plot for a simulation using a different reference measure and observed the same behavior but with a different limit.
-This again suggests that the error due to our choice of reference measure is a large portion of the total error of the process and that the error between the $n$-particle system and the true mean-field model is smaller than suggested in our numerics.
+We likewise checked the same plot for the data generated from each reference measure individually and observed the same behavior but with a different limit.